• Skip to primary navigation

 Taking something from trash to treasure doesn’t just reduce items in the landfill, but it also gives kids a meaningful, hands-on demonstration of reusing materials in new ways.

-Looking for more paper towel tube projects?
+Looking for more heart projects?
 Check these out!

 The materials for DIY heart stamps: a plate with puddles of paint, a paper towel tube, a pair of scissors, and black piece of paper.